clojurebridge-minneapolis/track1-chatter/README.md

 (def app (wrap-params app-routes))
 ```

-Add, commit, merge the changes to master, push master to githup, and delete the branch.
+Add, commit, merge the changes to master, push master to GitHub, and delete the branch.

 ### Bootstrap